Bus crash kills at least 20 people in Peru’s Andes

 In September, two dozen people were killed when a bus plummeted down a slope after veering off a mountain road near Huancavelica, northwest of the Ayacucho region.

-Last year, the country registered more than 3,130 deaths from car crashes.
+Last year, the South American country registered more than 3,130 deaths from more than 87,000 crashes.